Media and Cultural Studies - PhD

 What's covered in this course?

 Our Media and Cultural Studies PhD research degree offers individual programmes of research across many areas of interest.
-Our PhD gives you the opportunity to spend time researching and developing a deep understanding of a unique area of interest whilst contributing world leading insight to the Birmingham Centre of Media and Cultural Research, and the wider School of Media.
+Our PhD gives you the opportunity to spend time researching and developing a deep understanding of a unique area of interest whilst contributing world leading insight to the Birmingham Centre of Media and Cultural Research.

 On successful completion of your PhD research degree your findings will have either contributed new knowledge or extended existing theory and understanding of an area of interest.
 You will have proven yourself as a scholar, be an expert in your field and be eligible to use the title ‘Doctor’.